 The MRMC is responsible to develop the operational risk management policies, framework and methodologies, and put in place operational risk management tools such as Key Risk Indicators, and incident and loss event management.
-The Bank adopts the 3-lines of defence model for holistic oversight operational risk oversight.
+The Bank adopts the 3-lines of defence model for holistic oversight on operational risk management.